SuperCowPowers/zat/README.rst

 be offloaded from Bro IDS so that Bro can focus on the efficient processing of high volume network traffic.

-**Data Analysis:** We have a large set of support classes that help bridge from raw Bro IDS data to packages like Pandas, scikit-learn, Spark and more.
+**Data Analysis:** We have a large set of support classes that help bridge from raw Bro IDS data to packages like Pandas, scikit-learn, and Spark.
 We also have example notebooks that show step-by-step how to get from here to there.

 Example: Pull in Bro Logs as Python Dictionaries